-Figure 18 shows the same relationship or Denmark that has a renewable from the perspective of entire countries according to IRENA's REmap findings (IRENA, 2016a).
-By 2030, countries would have a much higher share of renewable energy in their total power generation mix, displayed by the x-axis of the figure.
-With higher shares of renewables in the power generation mix, CO2 emissions per kWh of electricity generated decreases, as does the well-to-wheel emissions of EVs.
-For example, the g CO2/passenger-km emissions of an electric vehicle in Colombia energy share of about 80% is in the range of $30 \text{ g CO}2/\text{passenger-km}$.
+Figure 18 shows the same relationship or Denmark that has a renewable energy share of about 80% is in the range of 30 g CO2/passenger-km.
 By comparison. in countries where coal dominates the mix. such as Kazakhstan or Poland. the emissions are on the order of 100 g CO2/passenger-km, close to the level of an efficient petroleum vehicle.
 A similar relationship exists when power-plant emissions of air pollutants are considered.
-Hence, increased generation from renewable power is critical to improving the environmental benefits of EVs.
+Hence. increased generation from renewable power is critical to improving the environmental benefits of EVs.